How the Stedrok Value Framework Works

 Stedrok does not provide personal financial advice.
 The scores are research tools to help you focus your own analysis.

-Rather than chasing themes or short‑term noise, we concentrate on the relationship between business strength, balance sheet resilience, valuation, and where the current price sits in its recent history.
+Rather than chasing themes or short-term noise, we concentrate on the relationship between quality, resilience, valuation, and where the current price sits in its recent history.

-Every company in Stedrok is evaluated through four main lenses: value, business strength, resilience, and price context.
+Every company in Stedrok is evaluated through four main lenses: value, quality, resilience, and price context.
 Each pillar brings together several underlying metrics.
 No single ratio is ever decisive on its own.

 We give greater emphasis to enduring performance and returns on capital than to short bursts of growth.